gverploeg/Recommender-Case-Study/README.md

 ## Analysis and Business Advice
 Nobody wants to look at all these numbers, so don't, but please know how proud we are of all of our great results!
-We have 10 of 11 models that improve the current recommendation results.
+We have 8 of 11 models that improve the current recommendation results (GlobalMeans RMSE = 1.0425, MeanOfMeans RMSE = 0.9306).
 |    **Algorithm**    | **5-Fold CrossVal RMSE** | **% Improvement Over GlobalMean** | **% Improvement Over MeanOfMeans** | **Fit Time**   | **Test Time** |
 |:-----------------:|:----------------------:|:-------------------------------:|:--------------------------------:|:------------:|:-----------:|
 | SVDpp           | 0.860833             | 17.429158                     | 7.510634                       | 458.891514 | 9.244243  |